Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-2nd class is absolutely fine, it's the way we Europeans generally travel - unless the Company is paying!
-Many local trains are 2nd class only, and on many (though not all) sleeper trains you can access all accommodation types (even deluxe sleepers with en suite toilet & shower) with just a 2nd class pass plus the relevant sleeper supplement.
+2nd class is absolutely fine, it's the way we Europeans normally travel, unless the Company is paying!
+Many local trains are 2nd class only, and on many sleeper trains you can access all accommodation types (even deluxe sleepers with toilet & shower) with only a 2nd class pass plus the relevant sleeper supplement.

 -